 TDS is an abbreviation for ‘Tax Deducted at Source’.
 TDS is a means of collection of taxes on income from any entity.
-Under TDS, the tax is collected at the source i.e, from where the income is generated.
+Under TDS, the tax is deducted at the source i.e., from where the income is generated.

 The purpose of TDS is so that people will pay tax as soon as they earn or get an income.
 Income Tax was generally paid once, at the end of a financial year.
 With TDS, the whole process is changed.
 The same amount will now be paid in smaller amounts regularly.